-- It is the teacher's responsibility to: - notify the task in the Google Classroom with clear submission dates/times; - outline in a formal lesson, at least two weeks prior to the task the submission date, and provide a copy of the task expectations and assessment criteria; - liaise with the learning support plan for specific students; - address any questions regarding the task to all students; - provide feedback to the class and individual students in a formal lesson; - record all marks centrally; - scan / save student work samples before returning tasks to student.
+- It is the teacher's responsibility to: - notify the task in the Google Classroom with clear submission dates/times; - outline in a formal lesson, at least two weeks prior to the task the submission date, and provide a copy of the task expectations and assessment criteria; - liaise with the learning support plan for specific students: - address any questions regarding the task to all students; - provide feedback to the class and individual students in a formal lesson; - record all marks centrally; - scan / save student work samples before returning tasks to student.

-YEAR 7 SUBJECTS
+YEAR 8 SUBJECTS

 - English

 - Mathematics

 - Science

 - Geography

 - History

 - PD/H/PE

 - Music

 - Technology Mandatory I'm Hungry, Let's Grow It

-- Technology Mandatory STEMgineering
+- Technology Mandatory Mixed materials

-- Languages other than English (LOTE)
+- Visual Arts

-APPLICATION FOR SPECIAL CONSIDERATION FOR ACCIDENT / MISADVENTURE / ILLNESS / SPECIAL CIRCUMSTANCES
+--- APPLICATION FOR SPECIAL CONSIDERATION FOR ---- ACCIDENT / MISADVENTURE / ILLNESS / SPECIAL CIRCUMSTANCES

 STUDENT NAME: CLASS:

 SUBJECT / COURSE: TASK:

 DUE DATE: DATE OF ACTUAL SUBMISSION:

-Student Statement: (to be complted by the student).
+Student Statement: (to be complted by the student ent).

-My appeal is being lodges for the following reason(s):
+My appeal is being lodges for the following reasor n(s):

-illness / misadventure
+misadventure

-the awarding of zero
+the awarding of zero the awa rding of zero

-final assessment mark
+final assessment mark final ass ressment mark

-I did not complete / submit the indicated above on the due date e for the following reason(s):
+I did not complete / submit the indicated above o on the due date for the following reason(s):

 Signature of student: Date:

-Subject Teacher Statement:

 Signature of teacher: Date:

-Attach supporting documentation (e.g. medical Head Teacher of
+(e.g. medical certificate) to this sheet and return it to the ad Teacher of the subject.

 Head Teacher Comment (optional):

 Action taken by Head Teacher:

 Non-attempt, zero awarded, U award Late submission. zero awarded

 Re-sit Estimate to be given

 Extension of time granted until:

 Other:

+Signature of Head Teacher: Date: